THF-d8/EuropeAviation/README.md

         conda activate euro_avia

-4. In the root of this repository run the following command:
+4. In the src folder of this repository run the following command:

         python app.py